Creating a network load balancer using an NGINX Ingress controller

 , with the forwarding settings you specified.

-.
-The resulting port and listener name will be generated in <portNamePrefix_value>-<external_port>-<protocol>
+to ensure the settings are correct.
+The port and listener names will thus be generated in <portNamePrefix_value>-<external_port>-<protocol>

 format.

-- Starts with a letter.
+- Starts with letters.

 - Is no longer than 5-8 characters, depending on the external port value length.